kuyawa/StellarSDK/Readme.md

 Stellar SDK is a Swift Framework for building Stellar Apps for the mac platform.
 It provides a bridge between your app and Stellar Horizon Servers to request information and submit transactions to the Stellar Network.

+### Platform

+StellarSDK is built using Xcode 8.2 and Swift 3.2 targeting macOS 10.10 and above, next version will be ported to Swift 4 in Xcode 9.

 ## Quick Start